Ugly Bubbly Leaves

 Citrus Leaf Miner

 Leaf miners are tiny yellow worm like things which mine their way through the new leaves, making them ugly, twisted and distorted.
 They won’t kill your plants, but they will make them look unattractive as they damage all the lovely new growth.
-Spray with eco oil every few weeks while the new growth is soft, but avoid spraying on very hot days.
+Spray with eco oil or Success every few weeks while the new growth is soft, but avoid spraying on very hot days.

 Pear and Cherry Slug